wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 T> ### Clean your URLs
 T>
-T> Designing clean URLs is an important aspect of web design.
-See T> [Wikipedia's article on Clean
+T> Designing clean and readble URLs is an important aspect of web design.
+T> See [Wikipedia's article on Clean
 T> URLs](http://en.wikipedia.org/wiki/Clean_URL) for more details.

-To handle this problem we are going to make use of the slugify function provided by Django, based on the answers provided at:
+To handle this problem we are going to make use of the `slugify` function provided by Django, based on the answers provided at:
 <http://stackoverflow.com/questions/837828/how-do-i-create-a-slug-in-django>

 ### Update Category Table with Slug Field

-To make clean urls we are going to include a slug field in the `Category` model.
-First we need to import the function `slugify` from django, which will replace whitespace with hyphens, i.e "how do i create a slug in django" turns into "how-do-i-create-a-slug-in-django".
+To make readable URLs we are going to include a slug field in the `Category` model.
+First we need to import the function `slugify` from Django, which will replace whitespace with hyphens, i.e "how do i create a slug in django" turns into "how-do-i-create-a-slug-in-django".

-W> Unsafe URLs
+W> ###Unsafe URLs
 W>
 W> While you can use spaces in URLs, it is considered to be unsafe to use W> them.
 Check out [IETF Memo on